-You must report to the Council, the presence in your home of rats, mice, cockroaches or any other vermin.
+You must report to us the presence in your home of rats, mice, cockroaches or any other vermin.

 You must also tell us about bees' nests and bats as these are protected species.
-The Tenant's Handbook will advise you how to notify the Council.

 18. Flooring

 You may only lay laminate flooring if you live in a ground floor flat or to the ground floor of a house or maisonette.
 This is because noise nuisance can be caused by anyone walking on this type of flooring.
 This type of noise also easily transmits through properties.